Our Governing Body

-- Mrs Linda Dibley – Co-opted Governor
+- Mrs Lindsey Evans, Co-opted Governor

-- Mrs Emily Farnsworth, Parent Governor
+- Ms Julie Nutland, Parent Governor

-- Mrs Lucy Holder, Parent Governor
+- Vacancy – Parent Governor

-- Mr Adrian Jordan, Parent Governor
+- Vacancy – Parent Governor

-Mrs Nikki Elliott, clerk
+Mrs Nikki Elliott, Clerk to the Governing Body

 You can contact the chair directly via firstname.lastname@example.org or via Mrs Elliott in the school office

-Co-Chair of GovernorsGovernor type: LA A bit about me: I’ve been resident in the village for 25 years and I was actively involved in Slimbridge school life when my son attended there.
+Co-Chair of GovernorsGovernor type: LA A bit about me I’ve been resident in the village for 25 years and I was actively involved in Slimbridge school life when my son attended there.
 My background was in Management and I am now a Director of a family owned Health & Safety Consultancy.
 I am actively involved in the village church and the District Scout movement.
-Why I’m a Governor: I believe we have a responsibility to ensure all young people have access to the best possible start in life through good education and social activities where each child is encouraged to fulfil their potential.
+Why I’m a Governor I believe we have a responsibility to ensure all young people have access to the best possible start in life through good education and social activities where each child is encouraged to fulfil their potential.
 I want to see the school continue to develop within its ethos of a caring community where every child matters and is valued for their individuality.

 Vice ChairGovernor Type: Parent Governor A bit about me My background is in the retail banking/finance industry, as a PA to a member of the executive team for a large bank.
 I have one child who is currently in Year 2 and when I’m not working I, like most parents, run a free taxi service for my daughter and spend most of my time acting as her PA but we do like spending time as a family, with our friends, walking our dogs and I, on occasion go out running.
 Why I am a Governor I wanted to become a governor because I recognised the importance that education and the environment in which that education takes place has on the successful development of children.
 I am finding being a governor is a very rewarding experience and being part of a group of people who are passionate about giving the children at the school an excellent education.
 My areas of responsibility Finance & Premises Committee Teaching & Learning Committee Member of the Pay Panel

 Although I am retired now, I worked for many years as a School Business Manager in the local area.
 I have an interest in canals and, until Nov 2014, was a Council member of the Cotswold Canals Trust.